Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Burrill Lake had a median taxpayer income of $40,201 and an average of $53,810 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was lower than the national average, with Rest of NSW having a median income of $49,459 and an average income of $62,998.
-As of September 2025, estimates suggest a median income of approximately $45,270 and an average income of $60,595, based on Wage Price Index growth of 12.61% since financial year 2022.
-The 2021 Census showed that household, family, and personal incomes in Burrill Lake all fell between the 12th and 12th percentiles nationally.
-Income distribution indicated that 29.5% of locals (596 people) had incomes in the $1,500 - 2,999 category, similar to the surrounding region where this cohort also represented 29.9%.
-Housing affordability pressures were severe, with only 84.3% of income remaining after housing costs, ranking at the 13th percentile nationally.
+AreaSearch's aggregation of ATO data for financial year 2023 shows Burrill Lake had a median taxpayer income of $40,201 and an average income of $53,810.
+This is below the national averages of $52,390 and $65,215 for Rest of NSW respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates as of September 2025 would be approximately $43,763 (median) and $58,578 (average).
+Census 2021 data indicates that household, family, and personal incomes in Burrill Lake fall between the 12th and 12th percentiles nationally.
+Income distribution shows 29.5% of the population, or 607 individuals, earn within the $1,500 - $2,999 range, similar to the regional average of 29.9%.
+Housing affordability pressures are severe, with only 84.3% of income remaining, ranking at the 13th percentile nationally.

 Frequently Asked Questions - Income